-1The authors are with the Chair of Dynamics and Control, University of Duisburg-Essen, Duisburg, German abderahman.bejaoui@uni-due.de and soeffker@uni-due.de
+&lt;sup>1The authors are with the Chair of Dynamics and Duisburg, Control.
+University of Duisburg-Essen, Gerabderahman.bejaoui@uni-due.de and man soeffker@uni-due.de actions, and the detection of missing actions is discussed in section IV.
+The development of an action space including supervision methods using an example demonstration is shown in section IV.